10 Most Popular Dog Breeds in Washington State (2023 Update)

 Most Popular Dog Breeds in Seattle

 AKC does not publish lists for every city in the United States, but it recently posted a list of the most popular canines in 14 U.S. cities.
-The results in Seattle were similar to ones for the entire state, but Seattle residents seemed to prefer the Corgi and Australian Shepherd more than other dog owners in the state.
+The results in Seattle were similar to ones for the entire state, but Seattle residents seemed to prefer to crown the Golden Retriever as their top choice:

 - Golden Retriever